Traffic from Fake Facebook Accounts Can Harm Your Brand

 Facebook’s goal “is to make sure you see posts from the people, interests, and ideas that you find valuable, whether that content comes from people you’re already connected to or from those you may not yet know.”
 Your posts and ads should organically appear in your target audience’s feed.
 Over time, when this happens, you’ll gain new likes from those likely to engage with your content, share with their own networks, and convert.

-You can buy likes, but you can’t buy authentic, long-term engagement.
 Gradually, these bought likes will taper off.
 Many bought accounts will stop engaging because they didn’t come to your page organically and have no genuine interest in your products and services; bots and fake accounts will move on, which is just as well since they can’t possibly convert.
 As engagement drops, so does the likelihood that your content will reach real users in your target audience.

 Fake traffic can give you a false sense of security.
-You think your audience is engaged and that your campaign is driving results but then you look at your conversion rate and realize it doesn’t align with the activity.
+You think your audience is engaged and that your campaign is driving results, but then you look at your conversion rate and realize it doesn’t align with the activity.

 As bots get better at acting like real humans and more fake accounts are set up by humans from a click or fraud farm, it becomes harder for brands to collect accurate data on their community.
 It may become difficult to determine who your actual audience is, where they’re located, and other data you rely on to plan your digital ad campaigns.